kevjose/react-notifier/README.md

 # Developer experience while building react-components

 Working at a large firm with numerous applications, all having its own frontend team comes with several problems.
-Achieving consistency among application UX and design for one becomes challenging.
+Achieving consistency among application UX and design for one, becomes challenging.
 A repo might use 4 spacing instead of 2 spaces in others.
 The ecosystem of build tools might be different.

 The big heads in the software industry did realize this early on and even coined a term for this - Developer Experience.